-As part of the Community Programmes team, I get to work with the young people in the Youth Club as well as the Easter/Summer camps.
+As part of the Community Programmes team, I get to work with the young people in the Youth Club as well as the Easter and Summer camps.
 The Youth Club targets 8-12 year olds and they do all sorts of different things such as gardening, cooking sessions and watching films at the nearby British Film Institute.

 What more could we do?

-I am really pleased to hear about new projects like the Youth Gym and I think it would be good to have more classes and community activities for young people.
+I’m really pleased to hear about new projects like the Youth Gym.
+I think it would be good to have more classes and community activities for young people.